sachinsu/sachinsu.github.io/content/posts/ELT.md

 will run the whole process and generate weekly list in `weeklylist` table in database.
 This batch file can be scheduled to run on weekly basis using command `at 23:00 /every:F runscript.bat`.

 This is very basic approach to scheduling (with no error handling/retries or monitoring).
-Hopefully, i will be able to work on these shortcomings.
+Hopefully, i will be able to work on these part.
 Till then...

 ### Useful References